andreafalletti/hyprland-/Basic-Config.md

 `blur_ignore_opacity=bool` - make the blur layer ignore the opacity of the window.

+`blur_new_optimizations=bool` - whether to enable further optimizations to the blur.
+Default is at 1, and recommended to leave it on 1.

 `drop_shadow=bool` - enable drop shadows on windows

 `shadow_range=int` - Shadow range (in pixels), more = larger shadow